 Category: Structural Repairs & Engineering

 Functional recovery after an earthquake describes a building’s ability to resume essential operations within a reasonable timeframe—without requiring full reconstruction or extended closure.
-In practical terms, functional recovery means a building is safe to occupy and capable of supporting most of its intended uses, even if some non-critical systems still need repair.
-It’s often described […]
+In practical terms, functional recovery means a building is safe to occupy and can support most of its intended uses, even if some non-critical systems still need repair.
+Engineers often describe it […]

 Written by Saunders Seismic on 9th February 2026